Sauna for Longevity and Healthspan

 Why does it work?

-• It reduces the amount of an inflammatory protein known as C-reactive protein.
+- It is associated with a reduction in the amount of an inflammatory protein known as C-reactive protein.

 What about other forms of heat therapy?